nullterminated/ponder/ERR2d2w/Support/ReadMe.txt

 derived counts to be less hackish and possibly work across many-to-many joins.
 I need to update the localized key printing strategy.
 There's a ERDPageRunner something or other that looks handy for that.
-I need to create a language link menu instead of just a popup menu.
 I need to revisit the localized page titles.
 I need to look at banner localizations again.
 I'd like to revise the current html to be a bit better structured.
-I need to fix the query boolean to use radio buttons instead of just a popup menu.
 I'd like to add support for captioning the podcasts.
 I need to look at ERAttachments url encoding of file names in the HTML, since it doesn't seem to escape ampersands and that causes pink error boxes in the XHTML.